francescmarti00/dmu-multimedia/md/More-JavaScript-TECH3015.md

 </html>
 ```

-For example, we can use the attribute inneHTML to change the content of the element "myTxt"
+For example, we can use the attribute innerHTML to change the content of the element "myTxt"

 ```JS
 <!DOCTYPE html>